wp-plugins/wordbooker/readme.txt

 2. Wordbooker Options : Overrides when posting

 == Changelog ==

+= Verson 2.0.0 30/09/2011 =
+- Major new release - too many changes to document here

 = Version 1.9.5 17/07/2011 =
 - Minor changes to OG Tags to handle changes in the Facebook Share/Like button functionality